 - Stay in touch with staff working on-site or working from home by phone or video call.
 Encourage virtual catch ups to stay connected and reduce the risk of social isolation.

 - Keep talking to employees about what you can do to keep them working safely.
 Encourage them to take exercise and to stay connected to colleagues if they are working from home.

 This is a summary of key things you can do to keep your employees safe.
 To get the latest Government guidance please visit the working safely during coronavirus guidance page at gov.uk.

-Let’s work together to keep each other safe.
+Let’s all work together to keep each other safe.